stele-climbing/climb-and-area-codes/README.md

 and submit issues and patches on [gitlab](https://gitlab.com/stele-climbing/climb-and-area-codes) (or [github](https://github.com/stele-climbing/climb-and-area-codes)).
-Any local server shoul be fine for development.
+Any local server should be fine for development.

 ```sh
 $ (cd site; python3 -m http.server 8000)